 - Reykjavik is believed to have been the first permanent settlement in Iceland

 What do you think your Iceland trip cost will be?

 When we were planning a trip to Iceland we were told it was expensive…we knew it would be and we were prepared but I can tell you even though we were prepared there is no way I was prepared for some of the crazy prices we saw when we were there during our Iceland winter trip.
-We have put this list together to try and get people much more prepared for when they visit Iceland so they can enjoy the pure beauty the country has to offer and not worry so much about the cost of items.
-But lucky for you, we have some money saving tips for you
+We have put this list together of our Iceland vacation cost to try and get people much more prepared for when they visit Iceland.
+It is much more important that you can enjoy the pure beauty Iceland has to offer and not worry so much about

 We decided the best way to go with our stay in Reykjavik was to get self-contained accommodation with some cooking facilities where we could save some money that way to reduce our Iceland trip cost as there was no family hostel rooms that we found appropriate and no budget hotels with family rooms.
 We ended up with one large room with a double bed, sofa bed for the girls and a small kitchenette that we could cook in.
 It was on the basement floor of an apartment building with communal laundry down the hall from where our room was.
 Like all cities, your Reykjavik accommodation location will have an effect on your Iceland trip cost